AndrewGuerrero/ng-caryll/content/effective_cpp.md

 **Things to Remember**

-- Multiple inheritance is more complex that single inheritance.
+- Multiple-inheritance is more complex than single inheritance.
 It can lead to new ambiguity issues and to the need for `virtual` inheritance.
 - `virtual` inheritance imposes costs in size, speed, and complexity of initialization and assignment.
 It's most practical when `virtual` base `class`es have no data.
-- Multiple inheritance does have legitimate uses.
+- Multiple-inheritance does have legitimate uses.
 One scenario involves combining `public` inheritance from an interface `class` with `private` inheritance from a `class` that helps with implementation.